Martank949/Homework-9/README.md

 1) This is a custom application that will receive the users input to create a professional grade README to use on any project.

-2) This application only works (at the moment) with the users Geo location.
-If the user denies access, the application will not work
+2) This application only works using Node.js.

-3) If you click on the temperatures they will change from celsius to fahrenheit